mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 #--> RIxxNxG
 ```

-Here’s a refined version with repetitions eliminated and improved flow:

 The `Removed()` function generates a new string while preserving the original object unchanged.

 This mirrors the role of the *past participle* in language, which conveys a completed action and shifts focus to a new desired state of the subject, leaving its initial value intact.